UBC-MDS/van_houses/README.md

-# Vancouver Housing Prices Visulization
+# Vancouver Housing Market Dashboard
 - Authors: Morris Zhao, Hanchen Wang, Ziyi Chen, Ken Wang

 ## Summary
 Our R-based dashboard application gives an easy way for people to explore housing prices in Vancouver city.
-More details can be found [here](reports/proposal.md)
+More details can be found [here](reports/proposal.md).

 ## Visulizations
 - **Map**: An interactive map that allows user to choose a certain area.
 Based on the area selection all other components will update in realtime.